Glen Campbell: 1967–1972: Burning Bridges to The Goodtime Hour

 When follow-up singles did not do well, and Capitol was considering dropping Campbell from the label in 1966, he was teamed with producer Al De Lory.
-Together, they first collaborated on "Burning Bridges" which became a top 20 country hit in early 1967, and the album of the same title.
+Their first collaboration was "Burning Bridges", which became a top 20 country hit in early 1967, and the album of the same title.

 Campbell and De Lory collaborated again on 1967's "Gentle on My Mind", written by John Hartford, which was an overnight success.
 The song was followed by the bigger hit "By the Time I Get to Phoenix" later in 1967, and "I Wanna Live" and "Wichita Lineman" in 1968, remaining on Billboard's Top 100 charts for 15 weeks.
 He won four Grammy Awards for "Gentle on My Mind" and "By the Time I Get to Phoenix".

 In 1967, Campbell was also the uncredited lead vocalist on "My World Fell Down" by Sagittarius, a studio group.
 The song reached number 70 on the Billboard Hot 100.

 In 1968, Campbell released "Wichita Lineman", a song written by Jimmy Webb.
-It was recorded with backing from members of the Wrecking Crew and appeared on his 1968 album of the same name.
+It was recorded with backing from members of The Wrecking Crew and appeared on his 1968 album of the same name.
 It reached number 3 on the US pop chart, remaining in the Top 100 for 15 weeks.
 In addition, the song also topped the American country music chart for two weeks, and the adult contemporary chart for six weeks.

 The 1969 song "True Grit" by composer Elmer Bernstein and lyricist Don Black, and sung by Campbell, who co-starred in the movie, received nominations for the Academy Award for Best Song and the Golden Globe for Best Original Song.

 After he hosted a 1968 summer replacement for television's The Smothers Brothers Comedy Hour variety show, Campbell was given his own weekly variety show, The Glen Campbell Goodtime Hour, which ran from January 1969 through June 1972.
 The show's comedy writers included Steve Martin and Rob Reiner.
 At the height of his popularity, a 1970 biography by Freda Kramer, The Glen Campbell Story, was published.

 With Campbell's session-work connections, he hosted major names in music on his show, including the Beatles (on film), David Gates, Bread, the Monkees, Neil Diamond, Linda Ronstadt, Johnny Cash, Merle Haggard, Willie Nelson, Waylon Jennings, Roger Miller, and Mel Tillis.
 Campbell helped launch the careers of Anne Murray and Jerry Reed, who were regulars on his Goodtime Hour program.

 During the late 1960s and early 1970s, Campbell released a long series of singles and appeared in the movies True Grit (1969) with John Wayne and Kim Darby and had the lead role in Norwood (1970) with Kim Darby and Joe Namath.